-It has been clear that PEEP has enhanced peer engagement and peer networks, and the 'solutions' to the harms associated with substance use that peers consult on.
-Over the past two years, peer engagement has become the standard for developing equitable and responsive solutions across BC.
-In April 2016, a state of emergency was declared due to the dramatic increase in fentanyl poisonings and deaths across BC - the crisis today continues.
-Since the crisis was declared, we have witnessed a spike in the number of peer-initiated, peer-led, or peer-engagement responses.
-Examples of peer-based public health and social responses include the numerous overdose prevention sites and policy task groups that are either run or informed by peers.
-Since the expansion and uptake of peer engagement methods across BC, PEEP's resources have become the gold standard for best practices.
-Before PEEP materials were released, we received numerous requests for the Best Practice Guidelines.
-Since, we have distributed over 200 copies of the Guide not only in British Columbia but elsewhere including Health Canada, the Burnett Institute (Melbourne, Australia), and the Canadian Center on Substance Abuse.
+Peer engagement has become the standard for developing equitable and responsive harm reduction solutions across BC.
+In April 2016, a state of emergency was declared due to the dramatic increase in fentanyl poisonings and deaths across BC - the crisis continues today.
+Since the crisis was declared, we have witnessed an increase in the number of peer-initiated, peer-led, and peer-engaged responses.
+Examples of peer-based public health and social responses include the numerous overdose prevention services and policy task groups that are either run or informed by peers.
+Since the uptake of peer engagement methods across BC, PEEP's resources have become the gold standard for best practices.
+Before PEEP materials were released, we received numerous requests for the Best Practice Guidelines and have distributed copies of the Guide across British Columbia, Canada and abroad.